christospi/christospi/README.md

 I‘m Christos, a backend-focused Software Engineer with a product mindset, driven to create software that inspires and empowers users.

-Currently working [@onrunning] as a Software Engineer on the Product Core team.
+Currently working [@On], as a Software Engineer on the Product Core team.

 Former member of:
 - [@skroutz] Part of the awesome Search team 🔍 shaping users' search and discovery experience.